maitesin/summer-course/content.md

 ## Exercises

-# Formal System
+# Boolean algebra
-A format system is used for inferring theorems from axioms according to a set of rules.
-These rules, which are used for carrying out the inference of theorems from axioms, are the logical calculus of the formal system.
-A formal system is essentially an "axiomatic system".

-First-order logic, also known as predicate logic, is a collection of formal systems used in mathematics, philosophy, linguistics, and computer science.
+Boolean algebra is the branch of algebra in which the values of the variables are the truth values true and false, usually denoted 1 and 0, respectively.
+The main operations of Boolean algebra are the conjunction (and) denoted as ∧, the disjunction (or) denoted as ∨, and the negation (not) denoted as ¬.

 ## Logic Operations

 ### AND (&)